States: Colorado, Montana, North Dakota, South Dakota, Utah, Wyoming

 Client(s): DHHS Office of Population Affairs

-Service: Health Services Research and Evaluation
+Service: Applied Research & Evaluation

 Within the health care reform environment, quality improvement is considered a means of reducing health care costs by improving efficiencies, as well as health outcomes.
 Increasingly, sexual and reproductive health programs are making quality of care a top priority.
 Programs and providers are finding more and better ways to satisfy clients' needs and raise the quality of services while using resources more efficiently.

-RQIP is based on a pilot project conducted in 2003.
+RQIP was based on a pilot project conducted in 2003.
 JSI/Denver, the Title X Family Planning Regional Office, and the Grant Directors recognized the importance of standardizing a set of quality improvement tools and using them throughout the Region to share quality outcomes for the purpose of performance improvement at all Title X Family Planning clinics throughout Region VIII.